 - Factors to Consider Regarding Benefit-Risk in Medical Device Product Availability, Compliance, and Enforcement Decisions

-If you have questions about patient preference information, email CDRH-PPI@fda.hhs.gov.
+If you have questions about PPI, email CDRH-PPI@fda.hhs.gov.